 Causes and risk factors

-Hemosidererin is formed in the process of cleavage of hemoglobin molecules under the action of certain enzymes in sideroblast cells.
-Normally, a slight amount of hemosiderine is contained in lymphoid tissue, bone marrow, spleen and liver cells.
-With an increase in the synthesis of hemosiderin, its excess is deposited in the cells of other tissues.
+Hemosiderin is formed during the breakdown of hemoglobin molecules under the action of certain enzymes in sideroblast cells.
+Normally, a small amount of hemosiderin is contained in the cells of lymphoid tissue, bone marrow, spleen and liver.
+With an increase in hemosiderin synthesis, its excess is deposited in the cells of other tissues.

-General hemosiderosis is always a secondary pathology, the development of which is due to autoimmune processes, intoxications, infections or blood diseases.
-The most frequent causes of hemosiderosis are:
+General hemosiderosis is always a secondary pathology, the development of which is caused by autoimmune processes, intoxications, infections or blood diseases.
+Most common reasons hemosiderosis are:

 • hemolytic anemia;

-• hemolytic poisoning of hemolytic poison (quinine, lead, sulfonamide);
+• poisoning with hemolytic poison (quinine, lead, sulfonamides);

 • leukemia;